0 commentaires

 Creatine as a dietary supplement

-There are different labels, but only Creapure® is recognized as the creatine expert.
+Different labels exist, but only Creapure® is recognized as the creatine expert.
 It's a bit like Eleiko for pro equipment, or Nutrimuscle for supplements 🙂.

 What does it do?